top of page

 Geogia Reynolds

-Georgia was there on the very first Jamii performance in 2011 - she ended up being interviewed for a short video we made.
-The following year, she was participating in a project and was a "sheep" with CORPUS.
-Since, she joined the Jamii board and shape Jamii through the years with advice. support, care, and passion.
-Georgia is key in ensuring Jamii is true to its values and mission and continues growing with its community.
+Georgia was there on the very first Jamii performance back in 2011 and ended up being interviewed for a short video we had made!
+As destiny was set, the following year, she was participating in one of our projects and then joined the Jamii board to contribute shaping Jamii through the years with her advice. support, care, and passion.
+Georgia plays a key role in ensuring Jamii is true to its values and mission.

 READ MORE ABOUT GEORGIA HERE.